Dissolve brown sugar and yeast in warm water. Set aside for 7 minutes until yeast blooms (forms a foam on top).

 Hack: Store any leftover bacon grease tightly covered in the refrigerator for up to 6 months.
 It can be used as a substitute for butter in various dishes.
 Caution: Use caution when cooking with bacon grease.
 It has a smoke point similar to butter, which is lower than oils.

-These homemade macarons are a sweet meringue-based confection made with egg white, icing sugar, castor sugar, almond meal, and food coloring.
+These homemade macarons are a sweet meringue-based confection made with egg white, confectioners’ sugar, castor sugar, almond flour and food coloring.

 (Courtesy: Penny Jacques)